airplane-glitch/kykloforia/readme.md

 This script parses FAA `.log` files into a standardized text format compatible with OpenARIA's CSV format.

 ## CSV Format Column Definitions
-Note: Table copied from OpenARIA Repository
+Note: Note: The following table is adapted from the OpenARIA repository and defines the expected CSV structure used during parsing.

 | Column Num | Content             | Required | Comment                      |
 |------------|---------------------|----------|------------------------------|